A Hitman Jake story by Preston Pairo

 What Loiza also found out was that Jerry Adair had lied to them—not about never calling a sports talk show to say the umpire’s bad call had killed his daughter, but in his description of how his daughter was killed.

 Adair and Polly were at a baseball game.
 And a foul ball did hit Polly in the head.
 And that injury caused her death.
-But that foul ball wasn’t hit on the pitch after the call Jerry Adair claimed the umpire missed (and the umpire did badly blow that call).
-The foul ball was hit two batters later.
+But that fatal foul ball wasn’t hit on the pitch immediately after the call Jerry Adair claimed the umpire missed (and the umpire did badly blow that call).
+The fatal foul ball was hit two batters later.
 Ten pitches later.
-But more significantly, Jerry Adair didn’t try to catch the foul ball or do anything to keep it from hitting his daughter.
+But perhaps more significantly, Jerry Adair didn’t try to catch the foul ball or deflect it from hitting his daughter.
 When the ball came rocketing into the stands, Jerry Adair ducked behind the row of seats in front of him.

 “To make matters worse,” Jake and Loiza were informed, “Polly didn’t even like baseball.”
 This revelation was delivered to them by the refined-looking man in his early 70’s who came out of the stately house and handed Jake a thick envelope.
 The man’s name was Jerry Karupka, a lawyer who had been using Jake’s services for decades.